upcvqa/final/README.md

 <p align="right"><a href="#toc">To top</a></p>

 ### GloVe + LSTM <a name="glove"></a>
-We realised the datasets' size we were using were too small to produce good word embeddings and decided to use pre-trained word embeddings instead.
+We realised the datasets' sizes we were using were too small to produce good word embeddings and decided to use pre-trained word embeddings instead.
 GloVe word embeddings was our selection of choice.

 ![](images/model-0500.png)

 Additionally, we made the lstm double layered and bidirectional.
-Double layer to get closer to the original paper's model and bidirectional because we had the intuition that there weren't that many questions' begins (How much, How many, Is, Are, What) and the reverse lstm might be able to capture better the question tail, more variable and probably critical to choose the right answer.
+Double layer to get closer to the original paper's model and bidirectional because we had the intuition that there weren't that many diferent questions' begins (How much, How many, Is, Are, What) and the reverse lstm might be able to capture better the question tail, more variable and probably critical to choose the right answer.
+Concatenating the 512 dim of the four hidden states (# layers * # directions) the resulting embedding is 2048 dim.

 ![](images/model-0500-metrics.png)

+Accuracy peaked at 44.4%, beating the model with lstm but not the model with GUSE (47.1%).
+This confirms that the quality of pretrained embeddings (either word or sentence) which have been obtained by processing very large corpus (ie. Wikipedia or Google Books) is superior to the ones trained only using the questions, even they are more specific by concentrating on a limited vocabulary.

 <p align="right"><a href="#toc">To top</a></p>